 While you may be used to driving alongside large trucks on a daily basis, you may not realize the dangers associated with them.
 Tractor trailers require qualified, licensed professionals to operate them.
 However, an increasing number of trucker positions go unfilled every year.
-This truck driver shortage may pose risks to drivers in Kentucky and across the U.S.
+This truck driver shortage may pose risks to drivers in Missouri and across the U.S.

 According to the American Trucking Association, the number of unfilled truck driver positions increased to a surprising 60,800 in 2018.
 This is a rise of more than 10,000 from the year prior.
 The ATA expects that the number will increase to 160,000 during the next decade.

 There are several factors that contribute to the truck driver shortage, including the following:

 - Time away from family does not appeal to potential truckers